DavidSkura/zetl/README.md

 ### What is an ETL to zetl ?

 - An ETL exists in the form of a directory, under zetl_scripts, with files of a specific naming convention which are either python, windows bat, or sql.
-- The file naming convention is as follows: <step_number>.<activity>.<extension>
+- The file naming convention is as follows: step_number.activity.extension

-    > step_number is any integer unique in the immediate folder
-    > activity is any alphanumeric name for the activity of the file
-    > extension must be either py, bat or sql
+> step_number is any integer unique in the immediate folder activity is any alphanumeric name for the activity of the file extension must be either py, bat or sql

 - For example:

     > zetl\zetl_scripts\demo1\1.hello.py

     > zetl\zetl_scripts\demo1\2.something.sql

     > zetl\zetl_scripts\demo1\3.hello.bat